ifm/royale-ros/doc/royale_install.md

 document assumes you have that zip file available to you.
 The pmd-distributed Royale SDK comes with installation instructions and you are free to follow those.
 However, in this document, we present an alternate approach.
-Specifically, we provivde a method to repackage the SDK as a debian package so that it can be cleanly integrated with the Debian/Ubuntu package manager.
+Specifically, we provide a method to repackage the SDK as a debian package so that it can be cleanly integrated with the Debian/Ubuntu package manager.